Riccy-AI/Riccy-AI/README.md

 # 👋 Hi there, I'm Riccy!

 Welcome to my GitHub profile!
-I'm an AI enthusiast and a passionate developer who loves to explore new technologies and build innovative projects.
+I'm a passionate developer who loves to explore new technologies and build innovative projects.
 Here's a little bit about me:

 ## 🚀 About Me